BrockDSL/archives_unleashed/_site/content/posts/introduction_to_the_project.md

 ## Archives Unleashed

 [Archives Unleashed](https://archivesunleashed.org/) is a huge collaborative initiative that spans many different universities, governmental organizations, the Internet Archive, and the Andrew W. Mellon Foundation.
-It's primary mission is to make petabytes of historical internet content accessible to researchers interested in studying the recent past.
+Its primary mission is to make petabytes of historical internet content accessible to researchers interested in studying the recent past.

 ## Archives Unleashed Cohort program